altaurog/pgcopy/docs/installation.rst

 installation in some situations, as it requires the dev tools to build psycopg2.

-If you do not want to build psycopg2 for each installation, the recommended options are:
+If you do not want to build psycopg2 for each installation, the recommended approach is to create a psycopg2 wheel for distribution to production machines

-* install psycopg2 version 2.7.X before installing pgcopy
-* create a psycopg2 wheel for distribution to production machines

 Compatibility
 """""""""""""